 Antarctica has no native or permanent human population, but people have introduced many small mammals to the continent in the past.
 Some of the most common transplants include rats, sheep, pigs, reindeer, mice, cats, rabbits, even fish.
 The ecological impact of these species varied.
 These days no animals are brought to Antarctica.

-There may not be any naturally occurring land mammals living in Antarctica right now, but this does not mean that the icy area was always like this.
+While there are no naturally occurring land mammals in Antarctica now, this does not mean the Great White Continent was always like this.
 In fact, a research team from America discovered the continent’s first land mammal fossil back in 1982.
-The tiny marsupial bones that were found on Seymour Island are believed to be approximately 40 million years old, and they helped provide evidence for the theory that Antarctica, South America and Australia were once connected together in a single, large landmass.
+The tiny marsupial bones found on Seymour Island are believed to be approximately 40 million years old, and their discovery helped support the theory that Antarctica, South America, and Australia were once a single large land mass.

-In 1999, another research team found more evidence that land mammals once existed on Seymour Island.
-This time, the fossils they dug up pointed at a diverse list of marsupials that included at least five different subspecies.
-The team members dubbed one of these marsupials as “opossum-like.”
-Due to these discoveries, paleontological surveys and digs contained on Seymour Island, and there are now at least 10 land mammal species that are known to have inhabited Antarctica millions of years ago.
+In 1999 another research team found evidence that land mammals once existed on Seymour Island.
+The fossils they dug up pointed to a diverse list of marsupials that included at least five different subspecies.
+The team even dubbed one of these marsupials “opossum-like.”
+Due to these discoveries and others, there are now at least 10 land mammal species known to have inhabited Antarctica millions of years ago.

 Though land mammals in Antarctica are scarce, marine mammals are another story.
 Most of these are seals, such as the Antarctic fur seal, crabeater seal, Weddell seal, elephant seal, Ross seal, and aforementioned leopard seal.
 But there is also the rarely seen Commerson’s dolphin and hourglass dolphin.
 Take an Antarctic cruise and you stand a good chance of seeing a range of beautiful wildlife.